-Origins: One of the many legendary aspects about Walt Disney was his attention to detail, especially when it came to his beloved Disneyland
+One of the many legendary aspects about Walt Disney was his attention to detail, especially when it came to his beloved Disneyland — all those little touches that didn’t serve any specific purpose and may not have been consciously noted by guests, but whose cumulative effect was to create an atmosphere that helped set Disneyland apart from all other amusement parks.

 Apocryphal stories about the historical authenticity of various artifacts found in Disney theme parks are nothing new.
-Disney garnered a good deal of publicity in 1988 when they announced they had purchased the “real” Lockheed
+Disney garnered a good deal of publicity in 1988 when it announced it had purchased the “real” Lockheed Electra 12A airplane used in the 1942 film "Casablanca" for "The Great Movie Ride" attraction at Disney-MGM Studios (a.k.a.
+Disney's Hollywood Studios) theme park in Florida.
+The inconvenient fact that no such airplane actually appeared in the movie (that famous final airport scene used only half- and quarter-size scale models constructed of plywood and balsa) didn’t seem to dampen Disney's enthusiasm.

 Glen M. Leonard, director of The Church of Jesus Christ of Latter-day Saints’ Museum of Church History and Art, said historical records are conclusive that the hearse couldn’t possibly have been used for Young.